Compare two cars

 Two significantly similar cars, no doubt about that.
 Still, each one has something different to offer.
 For a start, they are not even classified under the same segment, with the Mini being a micro car and the Citroen representing city car vehicle class.

 SafetyA starting point here would be to take a look at the results from European New Car Assessment Programme (Euro NCAP) tests which were performed on both of the cars, with the same number of safety stars gained in the process.
-Still, apart from the official crash test results there are other things we need to be aware of.
+That aside, let's consider some other aspects which affect safety.
 The second vehicle is a city car and that gives it a marginal advantage over the micro car competitor, at least that's what statistics show.
-On the other hand, when it comes to weight, a factor that most people underestimate, the French car offers a marginal difference of 1% more metal.
+On the other hand, taking kerb weight as an important factor into account, the French car offers a marginal difference of 1% more metal.

 ReliabilityReliability is not the best thing to consider on the make level, but it is worth mentioning that both brands display similar results in faults and breakdowns, when all the models are taken into account.
-That's the official data, while our visitors describe reliability of Mini, as well as Citroen, with the same average rating of 4.1 out of 5.
-The same official information place Mini as average reliability-wise, and DS3 is more or less at the same level.That apart, owners of different cars powered by the same engine as these two vehicles rank it on average as 4.7 out of 5.
+These are the official statistics, while our visitors describe reliability of Mini with an average rating of 4.1, and models under the Citroen badge with 4.0 out of 5.
+Some independent research have also placed Mini as average reliability-wise, and DS3 is more or less at the same level.Above it all, drivers of cars with the same engine as these two vehicles rank it on average as 4.7 out of 5.

 Performance & Fuel economyMini is a bit more agile, reaching 100km/h in 0.1 seconds less than its competitor.
 In addition to that it accelerates all the way to 240 kilometers per hour, 5km/h more than the other car.
 When it comes to fuel economy the winner has to be the French car, averaging around 6.4 liters of fuel per 100 kilometers (44 mpg), in combined cycle.
 We can't ignore that 11% difference compared to the British car.